deejaygraham/sketchnoting-for-developers/draft.md

 Science seems to be on our side in this, there have been several studies in recent years that suggest longhand note-taking is better than keyboard, and visuals are better than text for information assimilation and recall.

-Aside from the obvious distractions of facebook and twitter, email, IM etc, writing by hand seems to form better links between what you are writing and the memory.
+Aside from the obvious distractions of facebook and twitter, email, IM etc, that come with an electronic device, writing by hand seems to establish better links between what you are learning and your memory.

 Williams & Eggert 2002 - found that the most effective way of taking notes is with an overall framework (the big picture) and embellished with critical specifics.
 That sounds an awful lot like sketchnotes.